Dos and Don’ts of Heat Printing on Polyester

 You can usually pinpoint a sublimated garment by looking at the inside of the shirt.
 If the shirt has been sublimated, the inside of the shirt is a solid color while the pattern or design is just printed on the outside.

-If the fabric you’re decorating has been sublimated or the fabric you’re decorating is known to have dye migration issues, choose a transfer type that is made to block dye migration like UltraColor™ Stretch with Blocker, CAD-PRINTZ® Sub Block, or AquaTru® with dye-block.
+If the fabric you’re decorating has been sublimated or the fabric you’re decorating is known to have dye migration issues, choose a transfer type that is made to block dye migration like UltraColor™ Stretch with Blocker or CAD-PRINTZ® Sub Block.

 Don’t Use Thick Cover Sheets